 To illustrate, consider how a B2B logistics company might analyze its client base.
 It could discover that small to medium-sized e-commerce businesses in the retail industry with annual revenues between $5M and $50M represent its most profitable segment.
 This insight allows the company to focus its sales and marketing efforts on acquiring similar accounts, optimizing its resource allocation and maximizing ROI.

 By applying firmographic segmentation, B2B companies can move from a broad, untargeted approach to a precise, account-based marketing (ABM) strategy that delivers measurable results.
-For an example of successful B2B segmentation, see our Microserve case study.
+For a real example, see our Microserve case study: integrated SEO, Google Ads, and social drove an 84% rise in qualified traffic in five months.

 6. Needs-Based Segmentation